By Sorsa Editorial

 Going beyond the timeline: the search method

 The /user-tweets endpoint gives you the raw chronological timeline.
-But sometimes you want something more targeted: only tweets with images, only tweets with 100+ likes, or tweets from a specific date range.
+When you want a targeted slice instead, only tweets with images, only tweets above a like threshold, or a specific date range, use /search-tweets with the from: operator:

 resp = requests.post(